About Self-Guided Walking in Southern Dalmatia

 After breakfast check out from your guesthouse in Gruda and transfer to Dubrovnik.
-During the morning you will have guided walking tour and historical tour of the Old City of Dubrovnik.
+During the morning you can join an optional guided walking tour and historical tour of the Old City of Dubrovnik.
 Dubrovnik is a beautiful, historic city of lovely red-roofed buildings all surrounded by inpenetrable walls.
 This gem is a part of UNESCO World Heritage site.
 As George Bernard Shaw once said, "those who seek paradise on Earth should come to Dubrovnik and see Dubrovnik."
-The tour includes an orientation city tour with a guide, up to 2 hours.
+The tour includes an orientation city tour with a guide of up to 2 hours.

 Mljet, often called "the green island” because of its lush vegetation is a pearl in the Adriatic and

-one of the 8 Croatian National Parks.
-As with Sipan there is beautiful Mediterranean vegetation, clear blue sea, numerous bays, beaches and cliffs... but also two lovely salt lakes - warm even early in the year.
-Our day starts with transfer to the port of Dubrovnik, from where we will take a boat to Polace on Mljet.
-Our walking begins on arrival at the village of Polace behind the ancient remains of a Roman palace dating from the 2nd century and continues through the National Park and around the salt lakes.
+one of the eight Croatian National Parks.
+As with Lopud there is beautiful Mediterranean vegetation, clear blue sea, numerous bays, beaches and cliffs... but also two lovely salt lakes - warm even early in the year.
+The day starts with a transfer to the port of Dubrovnik, from where you will take a boat to Polace on Mljet.
+The walking begins on arrival at the village of Polace behind the ancient remains of a Roman palace dating from the 2nd century and continues through the National Park and around the salt lakes.

-Self guided walking tour in an area of the national park, we suggest walking to the highest peak in the national park area, hill Montokuc; on your way from Montokuc you head down through pine forests to salt lakes.
+Self guided walking tour in another area of the national park; we suggest walking to the highest peak in the area, hill "Montokuc" near Govedjari.
+On your way back down from Montokuc you can head down through the pine forests to the salt lakes near Babine Kuce.

 Transfer to Dubrovnik where you have a free day.